-My wife, Dorie Griggs, has been writing a blog for Citadel parents ever since our son was a student.
+My wife, Dorie Griggs, has been writing a blog for Citadel parents since our Son was a student.
 He graduated in 2011.
-We decided to drive down to Charleston, SC and help some of the parents as they dropped off their sons and daughters.
+We decided to drive down to Charleston, SC, and help some of the parents as they dropped off their sons and daughters.

-The Citadel Family Association helps identify all these upper classmen parents with the blue shirts.
+The Citadel Family Association helps identify all these upper-class parents with blue shirts.

-After they have their assigned company they drive to the barracks where the cadet goes in and in the middle of the quadrangle meets the officers who will start the same process of all military organizations.
-You learn that you will be yelled at right away and learn to follow orders.
+After their assigned company, they drive to the barracks, where the cadet goes in and meets the officers in the middle of the quadrangle, who will start the same process as all military organizations.
+You learn that you will be yelled at immediately and remember to follow orders.

-The good news is that each of the officers were in those new cadets shoes just a short time ago.
+The good news is that each officer was in those new cadets’’ shoes just a short time ago.
 They remember how it felt.
-However, they have been through the training and understand the process works to build a cohesive corp of cadets.
+However, they have been through the training and understand how the process works to build a cohesive corps of cadets.

-In the span of just 3 hours The Citadel had moved in 825 Knobs to their bunks and had them all dressed alike in the barracks in lines ready to begin their college career.
-I wonder how many other schools can move that many students into their dorms that quickly.
+In just 3 hours, The Citadel had moved in 825 Knobs to their bunks and had them all dressed alike in the barracks in lines, ready to begin their college career.
+I wonder how many other schools can quickly move that many students into their dorms.
 It is military precision taking place on their first day of school.

 1 Corinthians 12